Pancreatitis: Symptoms, Causes and Natural Support Strategies

 1. Anti-inflammatory Diet and Lifestyle: Follow an Anti-Inflammatory nutrition plan here and consider the auto-immune diet diet, both of which you can find here These nutrition plans eliminate sugar and processed foods and use an elimination diet that restricts the foods allowed and slowly reintroduces to see what is flaring up the symptoms.

 2. Refraining from NSAID and Opioid Usage: Using medications to control pain may provide some relief but they only cause more long-term problems for the pancreas.
-If you are in extreme pain, you may need the NSAIDs or opioides but you will want to get off of them as soon as possible and begin following the strategies in this article to get well naturally.
+If you are in extreme pain, you may need the NSAIDs or opioides but you will want to get off of them as soon as possible and begin following the strategies in this article to support your body naturally.

 3. Support Mitochondrial function: We discussed the role of the endoplasmic reticulum and the mitochondria in the development of pancreatitis.
 This article goes into detail on advanced strategies to improve mitochondrial function.
 In addition, there are specific supplements I use to support the mitochondria such as Brain Supercharge here